 Grab some girlfriends, get an assembly line started, and make a fun day out of making freezer meals together!

 Wheew!
-Sorry for yet another megapost.
-But I hope this showed you that by taking a few hours (and enlisting the help of a talented friend) you can feed your family for MONTHS, for pennies on the dollar.
+Talk about a freezer meals megapost.
+But I hope this showed you that by taking a few hours (and enlisting the help of a friend or your family) you can feed your family for MONTHS, for pennies on the dollar.